 School of Sanctuary

-Here at Blagdon Primary, we are on a journey to become a School of Sanctuary as a reflection of the work we have done to welcome some of our newer families.
+Here at Blagdon Primary, we have been on a journey to become a School of Sanctuary as a reflection of the work we have done to welcome some of our newer families.
 As we help our children and community to understand what it means to have been displaced, we can learn how we can support people in this position and educate on this.

 As part of our curriculum work in the last few years, we had already broadened the type of texts we are giving our children and some of these include stories with issues around forced migration.
+We also regularly hear about individual refugee stories as part of learning about what it is like to arrive in a new country as a refugee or asylum seeker.

 Do you know the difference between Refugees, Asylum Seekers and Migrants?
 Follow this link to Amnesty International to find out more.
 Amnesty International